Eventyrlysten

 (Pass)

 Eventyrlysten: Discovering Joy in Norway is my response to the International Society of Typographic Designers Student Assessment 2024.
-The brief centred around the idea of 'Joybringers' and focused on how in an increasingly tense and anxious world, the need for joy to improve mental health and well-being was more essential than ever.
+The brief centred around the idea of 'Joybringers' and focused on how in an increasingly tense and anxious world, the need for joy to improve mental health and well-being is more essential than ever.

-The brief was clear that not only should personal Joybringers be explored, but also promoted and supported with evidence and personal experience.
+The brief was clear that not only should personal Joybringers be explored, but also promoted and supported with evidence and lived experience.
 The audience should feel encouraged and inspired by a typographic tour-de-force to embrace the Joybringers explored.

 Research and Development